Privacy Notice for Victims and Survivors who report abuse within the Diocese

 Data protection law recognises certain “special categories” of personal information, which are information revealing racial or ethnic origin; political opinions; religious or philosophical beliefs; trade union membership; genetic information; biometric information for uniquely identifying a person; information concerning health, and information concerning a person’s sex life or sexual orientation.
 It may be necessary to collect some information of this nature as part of your safeguarding report.

 These special categories of personal information are considered to be particularly sensitive and so we will only collect and use this type of information in limited circumstances.
-This includes where we consider the collection and use of your information is necessary in the substantial public interest to prevent or detect unlawful acts or improper conduct and to comply with our legal obligations in relation to safeguarding, and where it is necessary for us to establish, exercise or defend legal claims.
+This includes where we consider the collection and use of your information (including sharing your information with the CSSA) is necessary in the substantial public interest to prevent or detect unlawful acts or improper conduct and to comply with our legal obligations in relation to safeguarding, and where it is necessary for us to establish, exercise or defend legal claims.
 In some circumstances, we may ask you to give us your explicit consent to our further use of your information.
 We will tell you where that is the case.

 Security and storage of your information